team4kira/Cyber-Blog-P1/README.md

-The subsequent blog was developed as part of a project undertaken within the framework of the Cybersecurity Bootcamp at the University of Toronto.
+The subsequent blog was developed as part of a project within the University of Toronto's Cybersecurity Bootcamp Program.

 Work Citation for HTML Code: